ray-project/ray/doc/source/data/dataset.rst

 Contributions to Datasets are welcome!
 There are many potential improvements, including:

 - Supporting more datasources and transforms.
-- Improving compatibility with ecosystem libraries.
+- Integration with more ecosystem libraries.
 - Adding features that require partitioning such as groupby() and join().
 - Performance optimizations.